pranava21/pizzeria-app_angular/README.md

 # PizzeriaApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This is a MEAN Application (Created using MongoDB, Express, Angular and NodeJS).

 Front End

 The application has 5 pages,
 1)	The Home Page
 2)	Order Pizza Page